Jelly-RDF/jelly-rdf.github.io/docs/user-guide.md

         - Quad 2000
     - ...

-The mechanism is exactly the same as with a triple stream.
+The mechanism is exactly the same as with a flat RDF triple stream.

-#### Quad stream – "a stream of datasets"

-You want to stream RDF datasets – similar to the "a stream of graphs" case above, but your elements are entire datasets.
-You can use a quad stream, where the stream frames correspond to different datasets:

-??? example "Example (click to expand)"

-    - Stream frame 1
-        - Stream options
-        - Quad 1 (of dataset 1)
-        - Quad 2 (of dataset 1)
-        - ...
-        - Quad 454 (of dataset 1)
-    - Stream frame 2
-        - Quad 1 (of dataset 2)
-        - Quad 2 (of dataset 2)
-        - ...
-        - Quad 323 (of dataset 2)
-    - ...

-The mechanism is exactly the same as with a triple stream of graphs.

-[RiverBench](http://w3id.org/riverbench) uses this pattern for distributing its quad and graph streams (see [example](https://w3id.org/riverbench/datasets/nanopubs/dev)).
-Note that in RiverBench the stream may be equivalently considered "just a bunch of quads" – the serialization is the same, it only depends on the interpretation on the side of the consumer.

-#### Graph stream – "just a bunch of named graphs"
+#### Flat RDF quad stream (as `GRAPHS`)

-This a slightly different take on the problem of "just a bunch of quads" – you also want to transmit what is essentially an RDF dataset, but instead of sending individual quads, you want to send it graph-by-graph.
+This a slightly different take on the problem of "just a bunch of quads" – you also want to transmit what is essentially a single RDF dataset, but instead of sending individual quads, you want to send it graph-by-graph.
 This makes most sense if your data changes on a per-graph basis, or you are streaming a static RDF dataset.

-You can use a graph stream, batching the triples in the graphs into frames of an arbitrary size (let's say, 1000 triples each):
+This is logically again a flat RDF quad stream, but it can be physically encoded as a `GRAPHS` stream, batching the triples in the graphs into frames of an arbitrary size (let's say, 1000 triples each):

 ??? example "Example (click to expand)"